Granny Mary Thinks Differently: Children’s Book About Dementia

 incontinence products for dementia patients

-There are numerous products designed to help manage incontinence in dementia patients, and each has dozens of variations.
+There are numerous incontinence products for dementia patients, and each has dozens of variations.

 Different combinations of products may be right for different individuals, and a person’s needs may evolve over time.